 If you are called for jury service, generally you are obliged to attend.
 The Juries Act 1976 requires that an employee or an apprentice who is called for jury service be given time off to attend the court.
 Under the Act while you are absent from work to comply with a jury summons you are entitled to be paid and you should not lose any other employment entitlements or rights.
 So, for example, the time spent on jury service will not mean any loss of annual leave entitlement.

-There is no entitlement to take a career break or study leave.
+There is no entitlement to take unpaid leave such as a career break or study leave.
 You may have a provision in your contract of employment about this or you may be able to negotiate with your employer.
 An employer should consider requests for a career break or study leave made on an individual basis.

 Force majeure leave: you must notify your employer as soon as practicably possible that you need to avail of force majeure leave.
 Immediately on your return to work, you must make your application in writing to your employer.
 Your application in writing should include your name, PPS number, name and address of your employer, date(s) on which you took force majeure leave and reasons why, and your relationship to the person who was injured or ill.
 Your contract of employment may require you to provide a medical certificate.

 As with parental leave, your employer must keep records of all force majeure leave taken by employees.

 Further information about force majeure leave is available from Workplace Relations Commission's Information and Customer Service - see 'Where to apply' below.

 If there is a dispute between you and your employer about force majeure leave the issue can be referred within 6 months of the dispute occurring.
 You must use the online complaint form available on workplacerelations.ie).
 The time limit may be extended for up to a further 6 months, but only where there is a reasonable cause which prevented the complaint being brought within the normal time limit.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm